 Want to control your salary?
 Start your own welding business.

 Perhaps the ultimate pathway to financial security in the welding industry is owning your own business.
 We’ve had certified welders with business degrees go on to owning multi-million dollar fabrication shops or become Rig owners/operators.
 The key to this is learning how to price your work.
 Too often without a grasp of fixed and variable costs of doing business welders will underprice their labor and lose money on jobs.
 Too many of those and you will not be in business long.
 A deep understanding of expenses is critical.
 But there are other skills that are necessary, including marketing, vendor relations, human resources and real estate.
 The days of just wrapping a vehicle are over.
 You need a good website, social media, SEO, and client reviews so potential customers can find you.
 You also need a strong relationship with a welding gas and supply company, a steel provider, and, unless you are planning to do all the work by yourself, the discernment to hire quality employees.
 Finding industrial space with suitable power can be challenging, too.
+The guys at Schlüsseldienst Berlin Friedrichshain claim that all of the above will help you find loyal customers.

 The final piece of maximizing your welding talents financially comes with networking.
 The bottom line is you are either networking or not working.
 Join the American Welding Society or the Fabricators and Manufacturers Association.
 Pursue further education from becoming a Certified Welding Inspector to a Welding Engineer or additional industry credentials.
 Building meaningful business relationships can lead to higher wages and, ultimately, a better quality of life.
 Welding is more than just how much you can earn.
 It is a skill that you can enjoy the rest of your life.
 If you start at 20, you probably have 40 years to pursue.
 It is a marathon, not a sprint.
 Set goals, but be realistic.
 I am much more interested in where someone is after 10 years of experience (beginning of mid-career) than their first job out of welding school.